snowdrop/snowdrop-cloud-devex/README.md

         --masterurl string     The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.
     -n, --namespace string     Namespace/project (defaults to current project)

-  Use "sb [command] --help" for more information about a command.
+  Use "sd [command] --help" for more information about a command.
   ```

 ## Create a project